 He is less concerned with the poor children in India who cannot vote in

-just that he is putting his own political agenda ahead of what is best
+that he is putting his own political agenda ahead of what is best for many

-Rachel Carson, may have altruistic intentions yet ignore the
+Carson, may have altruistic intentions yet ignore the consequences of what

-a 30-year career in Washington, his portfolio of activity included work
+30-year career in Washington, his portfolio of activity included work on

-on science and environmental issues both as a congressional staffer and
+science and environmental issues both as a congressional staffer and in

 High-yield Agriculture Protects Biodiversity

-and forestry experts -- including two Nobel Peace Prize laureates --
+forestry experts -- including two Nobel Peace Prize laureates -- invited

-invited their colleagues worldwide to co-sign a declaration in favor of
+their colleagues worldwide to co-sign a declaration in favor of high-yield

 Their message was simple:

-said Dr Norman Borlaug, 1970 Nobel Peace Prize laureate and father of
+Dr Norman Borlaug, 1970 Nobel Peace Prize laureate and father of the Green

 ýWe cannot choose between feeding malnourished children and saving